Things to Consider When Purchasing an External Hard Drive

 When it comes to buying an external hard drive, there are several factors to consider.
 These factors include your storage needs, compatibility, speed, portability, security, and the type of drive.
 So if you’re looking to buy an external hard drive, here are some features to consider.

 First, you need to think about how much data you want to store.
 Depending on your storage needs, you need to search for drives with a little more storage capacity.
-The hard drives are available in up to 4 terabytes (4000GB) capacity and even more.
+The hard drives are available in up to 18 terabytes capacity and even more.
 Whether you want to store your personal data or need to backup office documents or RAW files, make sure to evaluate your storage needs carefully.
 For instance, photographers who need to backup RAW files and video require a hard drive with more storage capacity.

 If you don’t check the compatibility, you may end up buying a hard drive that you can’t run on your computer.
 At the time of purchasing a drive, you should always consider the type of connective ports your computer has so that the hard drive you pick is compatible with your system.
 Usually, the external hard drives available in the market are compatible with all major platforms like Windows, Mac, or Linux.
 However, it still makes sense to check the compatibility before spending your money.

 Another important consideration is the transfer speed of the external hard drive.
 For those who want to backup heavy and bulky files like RAW images, an external hard drive with a 3.0 USB interface would be a better option because its transfer rate is faster than USB 2.0.
-If you want even higher transfer speed, look for the eSATA interface which is three times faster than USB 3.0.
+If you want an even higher transfer speed, look for the eSATA interface which is three times faster than USB 3.0.

 SSD or HDD